citizensadvice/rails-docker/README.md

 2. Push changes to github
 3. Image built by docker-hub automatically
 4. Create PR to `master`
-5. Merge PR after approval without deleting branch
+5. Merge PR after approval and delete the branch